 1. Yorkshire Terrier:

 Popularly known as Yorkie, the Yorkshire Terriers are affectionate sprightly and tomboyish.
-Toy Group member Yorkie ranks the 9th in popularity in the USA for a big personality and feisty nature yet a pure devotion for his owner.
+Toy Group member Yorkie ranks 9th in popularity in the USA for a big personality and feisty nature yet a pure devotion to his owner.

 Naturally, the pocket sized Pomeranian belongs to the Toy Group and are tiniest among the Spitz groups.
 His exclusive double coat intensifies the beauty exponentially.
 But it asks for tirelessly regular brushing and caring as he is an active dog.

 The exterior coat is long, straight and rough in texture while the undercoat is short, soft and thick.
 His inquisitive, bold and lively nature has placed him in the 22nd ranking position in popularity.

 This tiny breed has a long life expectancy and a similar reputation among both the royals and commoners.
 He likes to alert everybody about his animated presence around him.
 Poms never cares for its small size and likes to chase even a bigger opponent.

 He got the qualities of a splendid watchdog with an active intention to search for sights, sounds and activities around the clock.
 He will warn you in advance of an incoming stranger.
 They love your company and like to add some extra amusement in the party.

 The Pomeranian can thrive on a little exercise and this trait has suited them better in the city life.

 One saying goes ‘where the dog and owner combination is right, no animal can equal the Afghan Hound as a pet’.
 If you are truly into hairy glamour, then ancient, independent, sweet and silly Afghan Hound ought to be your foremost choice.

 The fur is not only a showpiece but also a tool for greater protection against rough Afghan weather.